John J. Glessner House: Later history

 After John Glessner died in 1936, the house was given to the American Institute of Architects, who returned it to the family when they decided they could not afford the upkeep necessary.
 In 1937, the family deeded the house to the Armour Institute (precursor to the present day Illinois Institute of Technology).
 In 1945 the Institute leased the house to the Lithographic Technical Foundation, which installed large printing presses in many of the rooms and conducted research for the printing industry.
 When the Foundation moved to Pittsburgh in the early 1960s, the house was threatened with demolition.
 The Chicago Architecture Foundation was founded in 1966 as the Chicago School of Architecture Foundation in order to save Glessner House.
-Eventually a group of architects – including Philip Johnson, Ben Weese and Harry Weese – and preservation-minded citizens banded together to save the house, and purchased it in 1966 for just $35,000.
+Eventually a group of architects – including Phyllis Lambert, Philip Johnson, Dirk Lohan, Ben Weese and Harry Weese – and preservation-minded citizens banded together to save the house, and purchased it in 1966 for just $35,000.
+Richard Nickel, a noted Chicago preservationist was also involved with saving the house.

 Within a few years, the Glessner descendants began returning original furnishings.